William-Laverty/LuaKit-for-Swift/README.md

      - Refer to `LuaDemo.swift` and `LuaIntegrationDemo.swift` for examples of Lua usage in Swift.

 6. **Run and Test**:
-   - Run your project to test Lua Integration functionalities.
+   - Run your project to test LuaKit functionalities.
    - Refer to the `LuaIntegrationTests` directory for unit tests and to verify the functionalities.

 ## Troubleshooting